JamesCalingo/coding_challenges/README.md

 Also, while running thses in the browser is probably the more "common" way to view what the server is doing, it's not the only way: you can use the `curl` command in a Terminal shell.
 I note this here because if you try to GET the HTML doc in Terminal, you get the actual HTML with tags and everything; in the browser, you get the HTML translated into a webpage (there's a TON that goes into that whole process, but we're not going to get into that today).

+Here's where the decision to use Go for this really begins to get interesting: instead of making one server, I tried to write two different servers - one for frontend and one for backend.
+Obviously, I used different ports for them (:3000 for the HTML pages and :8080 for the backend stuff), but alas, only one can run at a time...or can it?

+I know that concurrency is a thing; I used it for a monorepo project WAY back in the day.
+However, I was, to put it bluntly, kinda stupid back then and probably copied it from somewhere without understanding what was actually going on.
+However, one of the things Go is most well known for is its concurrency paradigms, so I figured that there MIGHT be a way to have both run at the same time.
+As it turns out, Goroutines are our friend here.

+A Goroutine is, in short, a singular programming thread within Go.
+Thanks to Goroutines, I was able to get both ports routed to the same server...but that's not quite what I had in mind.
+However, in order for the two ports to serve different things (i.e. frontend and backend), I ended up creating a "backend route", so to speak - frontend requests are resolved at the root, while backend requests use an additional path which I called "api".

 There's still a few things that I'm working on for this, but I hope this gives you an idea of how to set up a server.

 <!-- We're not QUITE done here, as there's another important consideration we have to take into account: